poautran/PyXRDCT/README.md

-# PyXRDCT: X-Ray Diffraction Computed Tomography reconstruction functions
+# PyXRDCT: X-Ray Diffraction Computed Tomography reconstruction tool

-PyXRDCT provides X-Ray Diffraction Computed Tomography reconstruction functions.
+PyXRDCT is a X-Ray Diffraction Computed Tomography reconstruction tool.
 The library gives functions for correcting diffraction tomography sinograms based on simple mathematics such as center of mass or outliers values.

 ## Installation